IndabaConsultores/sql-definition-support/README.md

 ## References
 * Keep SQL out of code - http://www.javapractices.com/topic/TopicAction.do?Id=105
-* How to store and manage SQL staments - https://dzone.com/articles/how-to-store-and-manage-sql-statements-more-effect
+* How to store and manage SQL statements - https://dzone.com/articles/how-to-store-and-manage-sql-statements-more-effect

 ## Contribute
 Pull requests are welcomed!!

 This is an open debate if you find this support unnecessary or you think there is a better way to manage the SQL queries in code.
 Please open an issue and we will be please to discuss about it.

+## Licenses
+This work is distributed under LGPL v3.

+The text file parser (es.indaba.sqld.parser.TextBlockReader) is inspired in the work done by the [WEB4J](http://www.web4j.com/) project that was released under the 3-Clause BSD License.
+See /LICENSES/BSD-LICENSE.txt.